dagoodma/slugs_flightgear/README.md

 ### License ###

-The SLUGS Waypoint Visualizer project is protected under either LGPL or GPLv3+.
+The SLUGS Waypoint Visualizer project is protected under GPLv2.
-See the *COPYING* file for more info.
+See the *LICENSE* file for more info.

 ### Credits ###